rsms/scrup/README.md

 - **[Indexr](http://code.google.com/p/indexr/)** is a "small footprint image/file lister" written in PHP which provides a sort of browser/gallery.
 [Live demo here](http://firedev.com/indexr/)

+- **[scrup-node-receiver](https://github.com/benmills/scrup-node-receiver)** is a simple Scrup receiver for Node.js which keeps a backlog of images in memory rather than writing them to disk.

 ## Alternate versions